zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 ### Load Balancing Replicas

-Rails doesn't support automatic load balancing of replicas.
+Zoisite doesn't support automatic load balancing of replicas.
 This is very dependent on your infrastructure.
-We may implement basic, primitive load balancing in the future, but for an application at scale this should be something your application handles outside of Rails.
+We may implement basic, primitive load balancing in the future, but for an application at scale this should be something your application handles outside of Zoisite.